protomaps/PMTiles/spec/v3/spec.md

 ### Notes

-* **# of addressed tiles**: the total number of tiles before run-length encoding, i.e. `Sum(RunLlength)` over all entries.
+* **# of addressed tiles**: the total number of tiles before run-length encoding, i.e. `Sum(RunLength)` over all entries.
 * **# of tile entries**: the total number of entries across all directories where `RunLength > 0`.
 * **# # of tile contents**: the number of referenced blobs in the tile section, or the unique # of offsets.
 If the archive is completely deduplicated, this is equal to the # of unique tile contents.
 If there is no deduplication, this is equal to the number of tile entries above.
-* **boolean clustered flag**: if `True`, blobs in the data section are generally ordered by Hilbert TileID.
-More concretely, this means that: when traversing all entries in TileID order, the offsets are either contiguous with the immediately previous entry, or refer to a lesser offset - a deduplicated tile.
+* **boolean clustered flag**: if `True`, blobs in the data section are ordered by Hilbert `TileId`.
+When writing with deduplication, this means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset.
 * **compression enum**: Mandatory, tells the client how to decompress contents as well as provide correct `Content-Encoding` headers to browsers.
 * **tile type**: A hint as to the tile contents.
 Clients and proxies may use this to:
  	* Automatically determine a visualization method